seanshahkarami/probe-memory-model/README.md

 Observing `r1 = 1, r2 = 0, x = 1` provides evidence against an "interleaved instruction model" for the following reason:

 Suppose things did obey an "interleaved instruction model".

-If we see `x = 1` then we know Proc 2 must have finished before Proc 1 since its last instruction is to set `x = 2`.
-That implies it already set `y = 1` and so, `r2 = y = 1` which contradicts what we observed.
+Since `x = 1`, we know Proc 2 must have finished before Proc 1 since its last instruction sets `x = 2`.

+That implies it already set `y = 1` hence `r2 = y = 1` which contradicts what we observed.

 Hence, thus our system cannot follow this simple model.

 ### rb - Read buffering